connexcs/docs/user-space-db.md

 # User Space Database

-A user database is an flexible datastore which has multiple use cases mainly used in allocations which you can build using ScriptForge.
+A user database is a flexible datastore that has multiple use cases mainly used in allocations which you can build using ScriptForge.
 It is also available in 3 different backends each with their own advantages and disadvantages

 There are 3 different types of datastore accessible.

 1. High Capacity - This is a key-value pair store which uses eventual consistancy to replicate between zones.
-This is ideally used for list of numbers for example a DNC list.
+This is ideally used for lists of numbers for example a DNC list.
 It should not be used for counters or very high speed writes.

-2. High Speed - This operates as a caching layer is exceptionally fast and is also eventually consistent between zones.
+2. High Speed - This operates as a caching layer, is exceptionally fast and is also eventually consistent between zones.
 It should be considered ephemeral and used like a cache.

-3. Highly Consistant - This datastore benefits from a global truth, it is fast at reads slower on updates and is not designed to hold large quantities of data (< 10,000 records)
+3. Highly Consistant - This datastore benefits from a global truth, it is fast at reads, slower on updates and is not designed to hold large quantities of data (< 10,000 records)

 When you create your datastore you can specify what type of datastore will be created.
 Some examples of where datastore can be used.

 Checking a list of numbers (#1), caching external lookups (#2), or creating a stateful application which could allow users X amount of free minutes per month.

-This tutorial will guide how to manage User Space Database.
+This tutorial will guide you on how to manage User Space Database.
 You can go to the *Setup* from the left pane and click on the **User Space Database**, as highlighted in the image below:

 ![alt text][user-space-img-1]